-Once completed, Council also considers the overall fairness and reasonable impact of the allocation and liability on the community.
+Once completed, Council also considers the overall fairness and reasonable ness impact of the impact of the allocation and of liability on the community.
 In the majority of cases, no change is required to the cost allocation determined through the above process.
 In a small number of instances, changes have been made to address unique circumstances.